Whisky Cask Club

 Q: Can I lose money?

-Your Delivery Order should come from the warehouse.
-You should be able to contact them directly.
+Your Delivery Order should come from the warehouse directly.
+You should be able to contact the warehouse independently to confirm your cask is registered.

 Q: Can I gift or bequeath a cask?